Maybe you have heard about Django and that it can help you build websites. You might be new to Python, new to web development, or new to programming.

 and highlight differences when I can.

 We need a place to put our work.
-Since this series is call “Understand Django,” I’m going to use that name.
-Call yours whatever is meaningful to you.
+Since this series is called “Understand Django,” I’m going to use that name.
+You can name your project differently if you prefer.

 $ mkdir understand-django $ cd understand-django

-Next, we install Django into a virtual environment so we keep our project code separate from the rest of the installed Python packages.
+Next, we install Django into a virtual environment so we keep our project dependencies separate from the rest of the installed Python packages on our machine.
+Having this separation from other installed packages is a good way to prevent conflicts with other Python projects that you may be running on your computer.

-$ python -m venv venv $ source venv/bin/activate
+$ python3 -m venv venv $ source venv/bin/activate

 This may change your terminal prompt